Indian Defence: Other lines

+2.c4, other lines

-Benoni Defence
+Benoni Defence: 2...c5

 The Benoni Defence is a risky attempt by Black to unbalance the position and gain active piece play at the cost of allowing White a pawn wedge at d5 and a central majority.
-The most common Benoni line is the Modern Benoni (3.d5 e6 4.Nc3).
-Tal popularised the defence in the 1960s by winning several brilliant games with it, and Bobby Fischer occasionally adopted it, with good results, including a win in his 1972 World Championship match against Boris Spassky.
-Often Black adopts a slightly different move order, playing 2...e6 before 3...c5 in order to avoid the sharpest lines for White.
+The most common continuations are the Modern Benoni (3.d5 e6 4.Nc3) and Benko Gambit (3.d5 b5).
+Mikhail Tal popularised the defence in the 1960s by winning several brilliant games with it, and Bobby Fischer occasionally adopted it, with good results, including a win in his 1972 World Championship match against Boris Spassky.

+Black often plays 2...e6 before 3...c5 in order to avoid the most challenging lines in the Modern Benoni, as if White plays 3.Nf3 or 3.g3 instead of 3.Nc3, lines such as the Taimanov Attack are no longer possible.

-Benko Gambit (or Volga Gambit): 3.d5 b5
+Benko Gambit: 3.d5 b5

-The Benko Gambit (known as the Volga Gambit in Russia and Eastern Europe) is one of Black's most popular ways of meeting 1.d4, though it is less common at elite level.
-Black plays to open lines on the queenside where White will be subject to considerable pressure.
+In the Benko Gambit (known as the Volga Gambit in Russia and Eastern Europe), Black plays to open lines on the queenside where White will be subject to considerable pressure.
 If White accepts the gambit, Black's compensation is positional rather than tactical, and their initiative can last even after many piece exchanges and well into the endgame.
 White often chooses instead either to decline the gambit pawn or return it.